AlexanderThaller/prometheus_exporter/README.md

 through http.

-**NOTICE:** You have to use the same prometheus crate version that is used by this crate to make sure that the global registrar use by the prometheus macros works as expected.
+**NOTICE:** You have to use the same prometheus crate version that is used by this crate.
+This crate currently uses the metrics stored in the global registry.
+A different prometheus crate will register to a different global registry.
+This means that the macros used to register new metrics do not expose metrics to this exporter.

 This crate re-exports the prometheus crate to make it easier to keep versions in sync (see examples).
-Currently this crate uses prometheus version `0.11`.
+Currently this crate uses prometheus version `0.13`.

 For information on how to migrate from an older crate version follow [MIGRATION](/MIGRATION.md).